 Spreadsheets and tabular data containing geographic coordinates can be uploaded to Mango in Comma Separated Value (CSV) format.

-CSV are one of the most common spatial formats uploaded to Mango, but as they are essentially just a text file without a well adhered to standard, it's quite common to have a CSV that isn't supported by Mango.
+CSV are one of the most common file formats uploaded to Mango, but as they are essentially just a text file without a well adhered to standard, it's quite common to have a CSV that isn't supported by Mango.

-Here's the low down on essential formatting and content that CSV must contain in order to be processed successfully.
+Here's the low down on essential formatting, and content, that a CSV must contain in order to be processed successfully.

 - “My spreadsheet doesn’t contain coordinates.
 What should I do?”

 - Supported coordinate format

 Required columns: latitude and longitude

 CSV uploads must contain geographic coordinates in decimal degrees format in two columns: one for latitude and one for longitude.
 Without coordinates, Mango cannot map the data.

 We recommend that the first two columns of the table are used for coordinates.